-Stress level is the result of a three-minute test performed while standing still, where the fēnix device analyzes heart rate variability to determine your overall stress.
-Training, sleep, nutrition, and general life stress all impact how a runner performs.
-The stress level range is from 1 to 100, where 1 is a very low stress state and 100 is a very high stress state.
-Knowing your stress level can help you decide if your body is ready for a tough training run or yoga.
+Your HRV stress score is the result of a three-minute test performed while standing still, where the Forerunner device analyzes heart rate variability to determine your overall stress.
+Training, sleep, nutrition, and general life stress all impact how you perform.
+The stress score range is 1 to 100, where 1 is a very low stress state, and 100 is a very high stress state.
+Knowing your stress score can help you decide if your body is ready for a tough training run or yoga.